sbme-tutorials/sbe201-markdown-resumes-sbe201-2021-team06/README.md

 ## Resumes in this Repository

-Open any resume to see *online basic view* of our resumes:

 | Team Members | Resume Link |
 |--------------|-------------|
 | *Member 1* (replace with your name here) | [resume](member1.md) |